 Sharon Beecroft has been educator for over a decade.
 Her degree is in History Secondary Education, but her role at Walden for the past many years has been primarily in administration.
 Sharon has filled the role of Business Manager, HR Director and more.
 She currently is the middle school director and serves on the board of trustees as the secretary and middle school representative.
 Sharon is world traveler, taking time to visit exotic and far away places on a yearly basis.
 She loves yoga and spending time with her family.

 Jennie has worked at Walden since 2013.
-She graduated from BYU with a bachelor’s degree in family studies, and is currently in the process of obtaining both her Montessori early childhood teaching credential from Westminster College and her elementary level teaching license.
+She graduated from BYU with a bachelor's degree in family studies, completed her early childhood Montessori training at Westminster College, and is currently in the process of obtaining her elementary level teaching license.
 Jennie loves spending her days with her adorable, joyful, and inquisitive students, and considers it a great honor to work beside them.

 Lara Candland has taught literature, creative writing, and English composition at colleges and universities from coast to coast, including the University of Utah and Brigham Young University.
 After her first child enrolled at Walden more than ten years ago, Candland began her adventure teaching high school language arts.
 At Walden, she teaches Language and Literature, International Baccalaureate Middle Years Program, Language and Literature, International Baccalaureate Diploma Program, Creative Writing, Poetry, and Locavore Cooking and Writing.
 Candland has a passion for supporting students in finding authenticity in their writing and ways to share and publish their work.
 She has served on the international Teacher Advisory Board for Scholastic's Alliance for Young Artists and Writers, and is committed to increasing equality of access in public education for all students.